SamaneMohammadi/EncCluster/README.md

 # EncCluster

 Implementation of **EncCluster: Scalable Functional Encryption in Federated Learning through Weight Clustering and Probabilistic Filters**.

 📄 Paper: [Pervasive and Mobile Computing 108 (2025) 102021](https://www.sciencedirect.com/science/article/pii/S1574119225000100) · [arXiv:2406.09152](https://arxiv.org/abs/2406.09152)

-EncCluster is a secure aggregation method for federated learning.
-Clients compress their model update into a small set of weight-cluster centroids, encrypt only those centroids with decentralized functional encryption, and encode the cluster-to-weight mapping into a Binary Fuse filter.
-The server reconstructs the mapping and aggregates the encrypted centroids directly — protecting against inference attacks while keeping communication below FedAvg and encryption costs low enough for edge devices.
+EncCluster offers robust privacy protection against inference attacks while requiring minimal communication and computation overhead for clients participating in FL.
+The framework is built on three building blocks: (i) model compression via weight clustering, (ii) decentralized FE, allowing cryptographic encryption without a fully trusted third party, and (iii) encoding via a probabilistic data structure, termed Binary Fuse (BF) filters, to enhance privacy without introducing excessive computational burdens.
+Weight clustering is applied locally on clients' models, and the resulting set of cluster centroids is encrypted via FE.
+The cluster-weight mapping, which signifies associations between positions in the weight matrix and respective centroids, is then injected into BF filters through computationally efficient hashing operations.
+To fuse all model updates, the server reconstructs this mapping via a membership query in the BF filters and performs a secure aggregation without decrypting the clients' model updates.
+In doing so, EncCluster restricts the computationally "heavy" encryption operations to a small set of centroid values, while their mapping to model weights is encoded through cost-effective hashing operations, striking a balance between preserving privacy and meeting practical computational and communication demands in FL.

 ## Methods